 biophilic design room-by-room: the entryway

-To summarize, the entryway is the first space of any home.
-And if home is a personal sanctuary to feel good and recharge, then the entryway should go in the same direction, setting the tone for a wellbeing-centered experience at home.
+As a whole, the entryway is the first space of any home.
+And if the home is a personal sanctuary to unwind and recharge, the entryway should set the tone, anticipating a wellbeing-centered experience.